-The most valuable asset to any business is single handedly its employees.
-Your employees will complete tasks and drive success like nothing else can.
+The most valuable asset to any business is single-handedly its employees.
+Your employees will complete tasks and drive success as nothing else can.
+If you give them a common goal, the best teams will help your organization grow immensely.

 They are more than just a machine or a set of skills on a white sheet of paper; they are people, and they each have their own unique personalities, the question is: can you build a more effective team based on these personalities?

-So, if personality influences teams success and effectiveness so greatly; why are teams not based more on personality?
+So, if high-performing teams build on personality and personality influences the entire team's success and effectiveness so greatly; why are teams not based more on personality?

 Personality is often defined and explored within the framework of the Big-5 model, which many psychologists agree captures the most important and crucial aspects of personality.
 These traits are: openness to experience, conscientiousness, extraversion, agreeableness and neuroticism.